 $12,995 to $28,495

-Welcome to Montevideo, the capital of Uruguay.
-The southernmost capital city in the Americas, Montevideo is often described as a "vibrant, eclectic place with a rich cultural life."
-Upon your arrival at the airport a transfer will be provided to your hotel, which is included in the price of the voyage.
-For the rest of the day you are free to explore this welcoming seaside city.
+Welcome to Buenos Aires, the capital of Argentina.
+The name of the city can be translated as "fair winds" but it is also referred to as the "Paris of South America".
+This is an exuberant brew of traditions, languages and different types of cultures.
+Upon your arrival at the airport, a transfer to your hotel is provided.
+The hotel is included in the price of the voyage.
+For the rest of the day you are free to explore this welcoming city.

 A group transfer to the pier is provided.
 You'll be welcomed aboard the ship.
 Explore and get comfortable in your home away from home for the extraordinary adventure to come.
 Savor the anticipation of your Antarctic dreams coming true as the ship slips her moorings and sails toward a true wilderness where wildlife abounds.